crillab/metrics/docs/md/wallet.md

 >- 400 inputs
 >- 22000 experiments (0 missing -> more details: <Analysis>.get_error_table())

-This first method permits to fastly understand how is composed our campaign dataframe.
-Here, we can show simple statistics, as the number of experiment-wares, inputs, or missing experiments, but also we can show exhaustively the different input and experiment-ware names (by replacing `False` by `True` for `show_experiment_wares` and `show_experiment_wares` parameters).
-If it exists missing data, the *Wallet* analysis is able to show you a table showing what are these missing experiments by calling `my_analysis.get_error_table()`.
+This first method permits us to fastly understand how is composed our campaign dataframe.
+Here, we can show simple statistics, as the number of experiment-wares, inputs, or missing experiments, but we can also show exhaustively the different input and experiment-ware names (by replacing `False` by `True` for `show_experiment_wares` and `show_experiment_wares` parameters).
+If it exists missing data, the *Wallet* analysis can print a table showing what are these missing experiments by calling `my_analysis.get_error_table()`.

-### Generate a New Information/Variable to Each Experiment
+### Generate a New Information/Variable for Each Experiment

-*Wallet* is able to add new informations to its dataframe by giving a function/lambda to a mapping method of Analysis.
-For the next example, our input name corresponds to the path of the input (i.e. '/somewhere/family/input-parameters.cnf').
+*Wallet* can add new information to its dataframe by giving a function/lambda to a mapping method of Analysis.
+For the next example, our input name corresponds to the path of the input (i.e. `/somewhere/family/input-parameters.cnf`).
 It could be interesting to extract the family name to use it in our next analyses.
 For this, we use the method `map()` from Analysis:

 ```python
 import re